Do you own a tripod?

 - Does the tripod head have a removable release plate?

-Some high-end models don’t even come with a head to mount your camera to.
-This is usually an option for the professional end of the market where there are many different types of tripod heads to choose from – your choice will mostly be relative to the type of photography you mostly do.
-My personal preference is to use a ball head and this type of head allows me to lock my camera position at almost any angle with just one adjustment (position lock).
+Some high-end tripod models don’t come with a head to mount your camera to.
+At the professional end of the market, this is usually an option because there’s a large range of tripod heads to choose from.
+Your choice will more than likely be relative to the type of photography you are most interested in.
+My personal preference is to use a ball head.
+This allows me to lock my camera position at almost any angle with just one adjustment (position lock).
 More common tripod heads have 3 adjustments – pan, tilt and camera orientation.

-When are tripods not so useful?
-A tripod is not so useful for fast moving subjects for example photographing children, fast moving animals.
-If you are photographing people (portrait) then handheld photography may be less intimidating for your subject’s especially if you are into street photography.
+A tripod is not so useful for fast moving subjects.
+For example photographing children, fast moving animals.
+If you are photographing people (portrait) then handheld photography may prove less intimidating for your subject/s, especially for street photography.

-At what point would the shutter speed be considered too slow for hand-held photography?
-The general rule is to put 1 over focal length of the lens you are using.
-For example a 15mm lens (or on the 15mm setting of your zoom lens) would be a 1/15th of a second minimum shutter speed and a 200mm lens would be 1/200th of a second minimum shutter speed.
-The reason why I call it a general rule because some cameras or lenses have image stabilisation that helps dramatically reduce motion blur for handheld photography and therefore can get away with around 2-stops slower shutter speed.
-When taking hand-held photographs you still need to take care to hold your camera steady in the first place.
+As a general rule when shooting handheld, it’s best to ensure your shutter speed is to at minimum 1 over focal length of the lens that you are using.
+For example, a 15mm lens (or at 15mm on zoom lens) would be a 1/15th of a second minimum shutter speed and a 200mm lens would be 1/200th of a second minimum shutter speed.
+The reason I call it a general rule is because some cameras or lenses have image stabilisation to help reduce motion blur.
+With this engaged, you may get away with up to 2-stops slower shutter speed.
+When taking handheld photographs you still need to hold your camera steady in the first place though.

-So if you want to avoid blurry images caused by unwanted camera shake and a too a slow shutter speed then a tripod will become a reliable friend during pursuits of photography.
+So if you want to avoid blurry images caused by unwanted camera shake or too slow a shutter speed, a tripod will become a reliable friend during pursuits of photography.

-On all Shutterbug Walkabouts experiences we recommend that participants bring their tripod along… we have tripods available for loan for those who haven’t yet purchased one, or have decided not to bring it along on their travels.
-It’s also a good way to learn more about using a tripod and decide on the type of tripod that you may wish to research for purchase at a later date.
+On all Shutterbug Walkabouts experiences, especially photography tuition sessions, we recommend that participants bring their tripod along.
+In saying that, we have tripods available for loan for anyone not travelling with one or haven’t yet purchased one.
+Borrowing a tripod is also good way to learn more about using a tripod and decide on the type of tripod to purchase at a later date.